-JP Morgan and Empower Retirement served as recordkeeper of the Plan and JPMorgan Chase Bank N.A. served as trustee of the Plan.
+Empower serves as Recordkeeper of the Plan.
+JPMorgan served as trustee of the Plan for the period January 1, 2015 through June 30, 2015.
 Effective July 1, 2015, Great West Trust Company LLC (Great-West) became the trustee of the Plan.
-Plan investments at December 31, 2015 and 2014 include units in two mutual funds in which JP Morgan serves as the advisor and administrator, a self-directed brokerage account managed by JP Morgan, and shares of Company stock.
-In July 2015, the self-directed brokerage accounts transferred over to Great-West as the trustee of the Plan.
+Plan investments at December 31, 2016 and 2015 include units in two mutual funds in which JPMorgan serves as the advisor and administrator and shares of Company Stock.
+In July 2015, the self-directed brokerage account transferred over to Great-West as the trustee of the Plan.
 Therefore, these transactions qualify as exempt party-in-interest transactions.
-Fees incurred by the plan for the investment management services are included in net depreciation in fair value of the investment, as they are paid through revenue sharing, rather than a direct payment.
-Direct fees totaling \$316,165 and \$35,485 were paid to JP Morgan Chase Bank and Empower, respectively, in 2015.
+Fees incurred by the Plan for the investment management services are included in net appreciation (depreciation) in fair value of the investment, as they are paid through revenue sharing, rather than a direct payment.
+Direct fees totaling \$23,370 and \$465,970 were paid to JPMorgan and Empower, respectively, in 2016.
+Advised Asset Group, LLC, a wholly-owned subsidiary of Great-West, provided managed investment services to certain participants and received fees totaling \$301,187 in 2016.

-As of December 31, 2015 and 2014, respectively, the Plan held 2,270,529 and 2,435,203 shares of common stock of Great Plains Energy Incorporated, the sponsoring employer.
-During the year ended December 31, 2015, the Plan recorded dividend income from the Company Stock of \$2,338,161.
+As of December 31, 2016 and 2015, respectively, the Plan held 2,141,676 and 2,270,529 shares of common stock of Great Plains Energy Incorporated, the sponsoring employer.
+During the year ended December 31, 2016, the Plan recorded dividend income from the Company Stock of \$2,308,946.